• Skip to content

 No one likes church bureaucracy.
 And, organizations that make quick, wise decisions have a strategic competitive advantage.

-The secret is to have employees who understand the mission, are given the authority to get the job done, and understand how to do things in the most efficient and cost-effective way.
+The secret is to have employees who understand the mission, are given the authority to get the job done, and understand how to do things most efficiently and cost-effectively.

 Access our Bundle that includes access to our library of forms and job descriptions and our Church Administration Training!